strongdm/scim-integrations/docs/CONFIGURE_GOOGLE_SOURCE.md

    1. Download your credentials file and save it in the project root folder
 3. Enable Admin SDK API: https://console.cloud.google.com/apis/api/admin.googleapis.com/overview
 4. Administrate Users and OrgUnits: https://admin.google.com/u/2/ac/users
+5. Execute the script [auth.go](../tools/google/auth.go) to generate the `token.json` file.
+This file will be used to authenticate in Google Admin SDK

 **A user can only be assigned to one OrgUnit at a time**